jreag1/Examples/README.md

 # Examples

 Various data science, machine learning, and mathematics projects.
-See folders for individual projects.
+See folders for individual work samples.